 Lentils are great in general because they are creamy, filling, and high in protein.
 Our Greek Lentil Soup is a tasty and healthy way to incorporate lentils into your diet!
 In addition to lentils, we’ve added vegetables, herbs, and Greek-inspired spices to flavor it.
 As an added bonus, it’s prepared in less than an hour, so it’s perfect for a busy weeknight meal.

-Serve with a toasted whole wheat pita, a sprinkle of feta cheese, and a dollop of Greek yogurt.
+Serve with a toasted whole wheat pita, a sprinkle of either vegan cheese or yogurt, for non-vegan folks.
 It’s a perfect and complete meat-free dinner that won’t leave you wanting for protein!

 Yields: 4 servings | Serving Size: 1 1/2 cups | Calories: 276 | Total Fat: 5g | Saturated Fat: 1g | Trans Fat: 0g | Cholesterol: 0mg | Sodium: 688mg | Carbohydrates: 47g | Fiber: 9g | Sugar: 5g | Protein: 15g | SmartPoints (Freestyle): 8